 Proposed methods

 The current syntax design of bcw_idx can cause some issues.
 Normative restriction on the possible weights can violate the flexibility of the codec.
 It is desirable that the adjustment on the number of available weights is handled at encoder non-normatively.
-Besides, NoBackwardPredFlag, which is determined by slice type and reference pictures, can cause parsing dependency and a delay in the syntax structure of slice data.
+Besides, NoBackwardPredFlag, which is determined by slice type and reference pictures, can cause a dependency on the parsing of bcw_idx.
 To solve these issues, we proposed a method to remove the condition check of NoBackwardPredFlag at the parsing of bcw_idx.
 In the proposed method, the selected weight among 5 weights (w∈-2, 3, 4, 5, 10) can be parsed without any condition check.
 The adjustment on the number of available weights should be handled non-normatively.

-The BCW weight index is binarized with truncated unary (TU).
+The BCW weight index is binarized with truncated unary (TU) as shown in Table 2.
 The first bin of the bin string is context coded with its own context model, and rest bins are bypass coded.

+Table 2.
+The proposed codeword for bcw_idx